LGBTQ rights in the United States: Trans athletes in sports

 Map of current or proposed state laws which ban transgender athletes from participating in the sport of their gender identity:

-27 States have banned transgender people from sports under their gender identity in various capacities.
+Twenty-seven states have banned transgender people from sports under their gender identity in various capacities.
 Alabama, Arizona, Arkansas, Florida, Georgia, Idaho,' Indiana, Iowa, Kansas, Kentucky, Louisiana, Mississippi, Missouri Montana, Nebraska New Hampshire, North Carolina, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, West Virginia, and Wyoming.
 The passage of legislation against transgender youth has seen increases in calls to Trans Lifeline, a suicide crisis hotline run by and for transgender people.
 Some of these bans only apply to school sports and some only apply to transgender women, but not transgender men.

 The Human Rights Campaign has argued that these discriminatory laws are not about protecting women's sports, but rather attempt to "undermine the existence of transgender people."
 Transgender advocates have noted that hormone replacement therapy and testosterone suppression reduce muscle mass and physical strength in transgender women, reducing the possibility of a competitive advantage.
 A 2021 literature review concluded that for trans women, even with testosterone suppression, "the data show that strength, lean body mass, muscle size and bone density are only trivially affected.
 The reductions observed in muscle mass, size, and strength are very small compared to the baseline differences between males and females in these variables, and thus, there are major performance and safety implications in sports where these attributes are competitively significant."
 After 24 months of testosterone suppression, bone mass is generally preserved.
 The review states that no study has reported muscle loss greater than 12% with testosterone suppression even after three years of hormone therapy.
 It found that trans women are in the top 10% of females regarding lean body mass and possess a grip 25% stronger than most females.
 They suggest that instead of universal guidelines, each individual sport federation decide how to "balance between inclusion, safety and fairness" due to differences between sports.
 Transgender inclusion in sports is supported by the Women's Sports Foundation, the Women's National Basketball Players Association (WNBPA), the National Women's Law Center, and Athlete Ally, as well as United States Women's National Soccer Team Captain Megan Rapinoe, tennis legend Billie Jean King, WNBA Minnesota Lynx coach Cheryl Reeve, and WNBA star Candace Parker.

-The US Department of Education has said transgender students are protected under Title IX.
+The United States Department of Education during the Biden Administration has said transgender students are protected under Title IX and during the second Trump administration has said schools allowing transgender participation in girls' sports is a Title IX violation.